What Is An Immediate Annuity?

 Proceeds from the sale of stocks, bonds, a home or a business

 A lump sum distribution from a tax-qualified defined benefit or 401k, or an IRA account.

 Why should I consider buying an Immediate Annuity?
 What are its advantages to me?

-The coverage of a life annuity can be increased by including a second person ("Joint and Survivor" annuity), by adding a guaranteed period of time ("Period Certain" annuity), or by guaranteeing that payments will continue at least until the original purchase amount has been paid out ("Installment Refund" annuity).
-The added risk to the insurer is likely to reduce monthly payments by about 5% to 15%, depending on the age of the annuitants and the length of the guarantee period.
+Immediate annuity coverage can be increased by including a second person ("Joint and Survivor" annuity), by adding a guaranteed period of time ("Period Certain" annuity), or by guaranteeing that payments will continue at least until the original purchase amount has been paid out ("Refund" annuity).
+This added risk to the insurer is likely to reduce monthly payments by about 5% to 15%, depending on the age of the annuitants and the length of the guarantee period.

 Qualified Immediate Annuities